 Welcome to Your Cozumel Guide!

 Welcome to your official Cozumel Guide!
-I didn’t intend to like Cozumel ~ I’d heard there were just “too many cruise ship tourists” roaming about.
-On the other hand, I also knew that Cozumel was one of the most famous dive spots in the world.
-So, I reserved a hotel for three nights, intending to snorkel for a few days, then head back to Playa del Carmen.
+I didn’t intend to like Cozumel ~ I’d heard there were just “too many cruise ship tourists.”
+But, I also knew that Cozumel was one of the most famous dive spots in the world.
+So, I reserved a hotel for three nights, at the perfectly-located Suites Colonial, with the intention of snorkeling for a few days.
+Then, my plan was to head back to popular Playa del Carmen.

 Cozumel Guide ~ Map of Cozumel

 All recommended hotels & restaurants are listed on the map below, as well as Cozumel’s most famous snorkeling spots!

 Cozumel hit my sweet spot: I arrived in April 2017, & the weather was near perfect ~ mid to high-80’s with balmy nights, perfect for long sunset strolls.
 Food was to DIE for (i.e. fresh fish & ceviche, caught that morning).
 I found beautiful hotels for less than $50/night, & met amazing, friendly people: both locals & tourists.
 Coffee was TO DIE FOR.
 And of course, the snorkeling was phenomenal (learn where to find an underwater Chichen Itza below)!

 All of the above is why I’m writing this Cozumel Guide: I think it’s a seriously underrated spot in the Yucatan Peninsula, & deserves more credit!